pseudocoders/GPT-notes/basics/programming.md

 Overall, structured programming provides a logical and systematic approach to software development, promoting code organization, clarity, and maintainability.
 It has become a fundamental concept in computer science and software engineering, shaping the way programs are designed and implemented.

+## Procedural programming

+Procedural programming is a programming paradigm that focuses on structuring a program around procedures, also known as subroutines or functions.
+In this paradigm, a program is divided into smaller, reusable modules, each containing a sequence of instructions to perform a specific task.

+The key characteristics of procedural programming include:

+1. Procedures: Procedures are self-contained units of code that encapsulate a specific set of instructions.
+They can accept input parameters, perform operations, and return results.
+Procedures promote code reusability and modular design.

+2. Sequential Execution: The program's control flow follows a top-to-bottom order, executing instructions in a sequential manner.
+Instructions are executed one after another, unless control flow statements like conditionals and loops alter the flow.

+3. Local and Global Variables: Procedural programs use variables to store and manipulate data.
+Local variables are declared within a procedure and have a limited scope, accessible only within that procedure.
+Global variables, on the other hand, have a broader scope and can be accessed from multiple procedures within the program.

+4. Modularity: Procedural programs are divided into modular units to organize and manage code.
+Each module focuses on a specific task, promoting code organization, reusability, and ease of maintenance.

+5. Procedural Abstraction: Procedural programming emphasizes the separation of concerns, where procedures encapsulate a specific functionality, hiding the implementation details from other parts of the program.

+6. Code Reusability: By organizing code into reusable procedures, procedural programming facilitates code reuse.
+Procedures can be called from different parts of the program, avoiding code duplication and promoting efficiency.

+7. Procedural Control Flow: Procedural programs typically use control flow constructs such as conditionals (if-else statements), loops (for, while), and branching (goto statements in some languages) to control the flow of execution within the program.

+Examples of programming languages that primarily follow the procedural programming paradigm include C, Pascal, and Fortran.
+However, it's worth noting that many modern programming languages, such as C++, Java, and Python, support both procedural programming and other paradigms like object-oriented programming.

+Procedural programming is known for its simplicity, straightforwardness, and efficiency in handling tasks that can be organized into step-by-step procedures.
+However, it may lack the flexibility and abstraction capabilities provided by other paradigms when dealing with complex systems or managing stateful objects.

 ## Program modularization

 Program modularization refers to the process of breaking down a computer program into smaller, self-contained modules or units of code.
 Each module focuses on a specific task or functionality and can be developed, tested, and maintained independently.
 Modularization is a key principle in software engineering and promotes code reuse, readability, maintainability, and scalability.